 Veronica Pellitteri Memorial Fund

-This is a newly funded award in memory and honor of Veronica Pellitteri (LaGuardia 2009, vocal music).
+This award is in memory of Veronica Pellitteri (LaGuardia 2009, vocal music).

 After graduating from LaGuardia, Veronica attended Berklee College of Music for two years before moving to Italy where she was in her second year of medical studies at Sapienza University in Rome.